 Panasonic GX1 versus Panasonic G6

-The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-G6 are two digital cameras that were officially introduced, respectively, in November 2011 and April 2013.
-Both the GX1 and the Lumix G6 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GX1 has a resolution of 15.8 megapixel, whereas the Lumix G6 provides 15.9 MP.
+The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-G6 are two digital cameras that were announced, respectively, in November 2011 and April 2013.
+Both the GX1 and the G6 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
+The GX1 has a resolution of 15.8 megapixel, whereas the G6 provides 15.9 MP.

-An illustration of the physical size and weight of the Panasonic GX1 and the Panasonic G6 is provided in the side-by-side display below.
+The physical size and weight of the Panasonic GX1 and the Panasonic G6 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.